iotmani/timeseries/README.md

 ```
 Then `deactivate` when done.

 Architecture
 ------------

-This is made of a parser, analyzer and action modules, with forward dependency.
+This is made of a parser, analyzer and action modules.
-Each part tries to do one thing and passes data to the next stage.
+Each part tries to do one thing and passes data to the next stage thanks to forward dependency and dependency injection.

+This way, an Action to display to terminal doesn't do any data analysis, the processor doesn't care whether events were HTTP logs or information brought by piegeon, the parser does just the input reading and sanitation.

 **Parser**

-Parses a log file while skipping any invalid lines, and generates events to analyse.
+Specifically, the HTTP Parser parses a HTTP log file while skipping any invalid lines as best-effort, and generates events to analyse.

-Additional protocols or sources can just implement the Parser interface
+Additional protocols or sources can just implement the Parser interface.

 **Analyze**

-Collects log events and applies statistics to determine e.g. if there's a high level of traffix within the past x minutes.
-If so, it generates a traffic events that need to be actioned some-how.
+Collects events and applies statistics to determine e.g. if there's a high level of traffic within the past x minutes.
+If so, it generates a traffic events that need to be actioned somehow.

+Other 'Processor's can be implemented, such as persisting the data into a time-series database.

 **Action**

-Displays general statistics and important information like high-traffic alerts in the screen.
+The display to terminal Action displays the calculated statistics and important information like high-traffic alerts in the screen.

-Other actions can be implemented such as sending an email or triggering oncall for example.
+Other 'Action's can be implemented such as sending an email notification.

+We can easily add e.g. multiple processors/actions instances to notify in a publish-subscribe form as the project grows.